nathanlschneider/log-2-route/README.md

     <img src="https://github.com/user-attachments/assets/8293bfb8-d265-44c7-9f48-dea64a2686fa" alt="Logo" width="155" height="66">
   </a>

-<h3 align="center">Log to Route</h3>
+<h3 align="center">Log2Route</h3>

   <p align="center">
     <strong>Log2Route: Front and back end Logging for Next.js Apps</strong>
     <br/>
     Log2Route lets you quickly create and consume logs of your Next.js app.<br/>
-    Track events, debug issues, and keep an eye on performance all in one place!<br/>
+    Track events, debug issues, and keep an eye on performance all in<br/>
+    one place!
-    Inspired by other loggers, you can out to either file or console, or both in Newline delimited JSON (<a href="https://github.com/ndjson/ndjson-spec">https://github.com/ndjson/ndjson-spec</a>) or a more readable and stylized format for direct viewing.
+    Inspired by other loggers, you can out to either file or console, or both<br/>
+    in Newline delimited JSON (<a href="https://github.com/ndjson/ndjson-spec">https://github.com/ndjson/ndjson-spec</a>) or a more readable and stylized format for direct viewing.
     <br />
     <a href="https://github.com/github_username/repo_name"><strong>Explore the docs »</strong></a>
     <br />